TingsterX/PRIME-DE/BrainExtraction/readme.md

 Update: Nov 12th, 2020

-The official release of UNet model and brain masks can be found: https://github.com/HumanBrainED/NHP-BrainExtraction
+### Note: The official release of UNet model and brain masks are moved to: https://github.com/HumanBrainED/NHP-BrainExtraction

 ----
 ## Descriptions